nthomas20/qbasic-nventory/README.md

 I remember compiling this to an executable using QB45.
 Designed to run from the DOS prompt it was just "NVENTORY.EXE"

+There are some issues with disk storage, writing seems fine, but reading doesn't appear to be working in data, but it does know how `many` items have been saved.

 Here's some screens!
 Running for the first time in almost 20 years using [qb64](http://www.qb64.net/)

 ![About](./img/about.jpeg)